mattszabo/DaydreamBoilerplate/README.md

 * Latest version of Google Daydream SDK for Unity (v1.20 at time of writing)
   * https://developers.google.com/vr/unity/download#google-vr-sdk-for-unity

-## Setting up Unity for Daydream dev
+## Setting up Unity for Android dev

-To get started with the Daydream setup, we first need to set up Unity with the GoogleVR SDK and configure it to package your project and deploy it to a Daydream ready device.
+To get started with the Daydream setup, we first need to set up Unity with the GoogleVR SDK and configure it to package the scene and deploy it to a Daydream ready device.
 To do this we also need to add the SDK paths for Java and android.

 1. Start with a new scene in a new project
 2. Find Unity preferences (Unity -> Preferences in Mac) and set the paths for: